gg9192/uiowa-interview/readme.md

 2. Reasons for choosing your tech stack for this task.
 You can write a short paragraph to justify your choice among other alternatives.
 Frontend: angular, that is what the job uses, and I have experiance in using it.
+Component library: material, I have experiance with this and it's clean/easy to use
 Backend: Flask, simple and lightweight thing that I have experiance using.
 I don't have C#/.NET on my computer.
 DB: sqlite, simple lightweight relational DB that comes with my mac.

 3. discussion
 Assumptions
+- only uploading and viewing requests are in scope
+- no authentication, or other similar fancy features

 Problems
+- UX design: outsource to GENAI

 Highlights